Anchored Video Generation: Decoupling Scene Construction and Temporal Synthesis in Text-to-Video Diffusion Models: Experiments

 \subsection{Impact on Diversity}

 We evaluate generation diversity under several experimental settings, with results reported in \cref{tbl:diversity}.
 For each variation we generate 25 videos per prompt and calculate the diversity metric introduced by Vbench2.0.

-The standard diversity evaluation involves fixing a text prompt and varying the random seed.
+The standard diversity evaluation involves fixing a text prompt and varying the seed.
 For a standard T2V model, this generates multiple videos from the same text.
-However, in our factorized pipeline, a single seed change affects both the anchor image generation (T2I stage) and the subsequent video diffusion model.
+However, in our pipeline, a single seed change affects both the anchor image generation (T2I stage) and the subsequent video diffusion model.
 To disentangle these two sources of variance, we define two settings.
-First, we vary the seed for the entire factorized pipeline.
+First, we vary the seed for the entire pipeline.
 This captures the total diversity (variation in both scene and motion).
 This is reported as ``Seeds" in \cref{tbl:diversity}.
-Second, we generate a single anchor image, fix it, and then vary the seed only for the video diffusin model.
+Second, we generate a single anchor image, fix it, and then vary the seed only for the video diffusion model.
 This isolates motion-level diversity.
 This is reported as ``Single Image".
-We observe that the full FVG pipeline yields diversity scores comparable to the baseline T2V model.
+We observe that our full pipeline yields diversity scores comparable to the baseline T2V model.
 Conversely, and as expected, fixing the anchor image and varying only the video model seed causes the diversity score to drop significantly.
 These experiments suggest that generation diversity could be usefully disentangled into scene-level diversity, which dominates the total variance, and motion-level diversity, which represents variations in animation for a static scene.
 Finally, we evaluate an additional diversity enhancement strategy by using an LLM to rephrase prompts.
 For each original prompt, we generate 25 semantic variations and provide them to the models.
 This ``Prompt Rephrasing" method, as shown in \cref{tbl:diversity}, significantly boosts diversity scores across all tested models, confirming that semantic-level variation is a potent source of diverse outputs.